vuongngocanh189/ak-github-repo/README.md

-# ak-github-repo
+# AK Github Repo for Wordpress
-A simple wordpress plugin to get github repo list to widget
+A simple wordpress plugin to get github repo list as a widget